 You will usually see these golden yellow squares in cellophane bags in the refrigerated area of Chinese supermarkets.
-There are many different names for these little cubes including Bean Kow, Bean Curd Puffs or Tofu Puffs.
+There are many different names for these little cubes including bean kow, bean curd puffs or tofu puffs.

 Preserved Bean Curd (豆腐乳)

-There are many names for preserved bean curd includingfermented tofu, lufu, rufu, sufu, tofu cheese or soy cheese.
+There are many names for preserved bean curd including fermented tofu, lufu, rufu, sufu, tofu cheese, or soy cheese.
 This preserved bean curd is also known as “Chinese cheese” in Chinese cuisine.

 This preserved bean curd is bean curd cut into cubes and fermented in rice wine.
 It is usually sold in glass jars or cans in Chinese supermarkets.
-There are different kind of preserved bean curd including fermented chili bean curd, red fermented bean curd, white preserved bean curd, stinky fermented bean curd and more.
+There are different kind of preserved bean curd including fermented chili bean curd, red fermented bean curd, white preserved bean curd, stinky fermented bean curd, and more.

-There are also many different ways to use preserved bean curd in Chinese cuisine.
+There are many different ways to use preserved bean curd in Chinese cuisine.
 Some Chinese people like to use this preserved bean curd as mantou spread.
 Mantou is a kind of Chinese steamed bun/bread.
-You can also stir-fry vegetables with preserved bean curd or use it for marinade chicken (You can have a look of my recipe “Chinese style deep fried chicken wings” which is marinade chicken wings with preserved bean curd.)
+You can also stir-fry vegetables with preserved bean curd or use it for marinated chicken.
+One recipe to try is braised pork belly with red fermented bean curd.

-Storage: Keep refrigerated for several months
+Preserved bean curd can be stored refrigerated for several months

 Dried Bean Curd Sheets and Sticks (腐竹)

-This ingredient is also known as tofu skin, bean curd skin or bean curd robes.
+This ingredient is also known as tofu skin, bean curd skin, or bean curd robes.
 Bean curd sticks are made from the “skin” that forms on the surface of boiled soy milk.

-Storage: Keep in a cool place indefinitely.
+You can store dried bean curd in a cool place indefinitely.

-Five Spice Tofu (五香豆干)
+Five-Spice Tofu (五香豆干)